Prayer is part of the daily rhythm of life for the SLUH community in the following ways.

 AFTERNOON P.A.
 PRAYER

-Each afternoon at the end of the final announcements, the STUCO Pastoral Representative closes the day with a short prayer over the P.A. system.
+Each afternoon, the STUCO Pastoral Representative closes the day with a short prayer over the P.A. system.